-Bathe do not only relax your baby, but they can also give you a chance to bond and play after a hectic day.
+Bathe does not only relax your baby, but it can also give you a chance to bond and play after a hectic day.
 Ready to bathe?
 Follow our simple guide to learn ways to bathe your baby safely.

 Some items are required to bathe your baby.
 You must not step away from your baby even for just a second — so make sure you’ve got all the baby care supplies you need before you start washing your baby.
 Prepare all the items such as soft towel, ultra-soft washcloth, gentle shampoo, gentle cleansing gel, plastic cup, clean diaper, and pair of clothes.
 Once you’ve all these supplies, you’re ready to get started!

 Fill the baby tub to about two to three inches deep at room temperature water.
 Check the water with a bath thermometer to make sure the water temperature